gohugoio/hugo/docs/content/en/about/hugo-and-gdpr.md

 useSessionStorage
 : Enabling this will disable the use of Cookies and use Session Storage to Store the GA Client ID.

+disableGtagAdGoogleSignals
+: Enabling this will disable all advertising, reporting, and remarketing features, and override any property settings established in the Google Analytics user interface (gtag only).

+disableGtagAdPersonalizationSignals
+: Enabling this will disable Google advertising personalization features (gtag only).

+disableGtagEnhancedData
+: Enabling this will make it so extra page information is not sent to Google Analytics (gtag only).

 ### Instagram